fehawen/arch-guide/README.md

 Size (in MB): <size>
 ```

-Size should be either same or half as RAM, who cares.
-Set it to either `2048` or `4096`, that'll do. *EDIT:* Actually, after thoughtful consideration (yeah, right...) and mainly some good ol' research, SWAP should be larger than RAM in order for hibernation etc to work properly, so keep it at either `RAM + 2GB`, or `RAM * 150%` to be sure, unless you have like 32GB RAM and would end up with a ridiculously large 48GB SWAP drive.
-But for the SWAP to be 6GB, or `6144` with 4GB RAM sound somewhat reasonable to me.
+The appropriate/necessary size of the SWAP partition is a neverending discussion – some say half as RAM, some say same as RAM, some say 150% of RAM, and a selected few paranoid androids even say twice as RAM.
+Me, I'll trust the argument that SWAP should be larger than RAM in order for hibernation, etc, to work properly, so I'll keep it at either `RAM + 2GB`, or `RAM * 150%` to be sure, unless I have like 32GB RAM and would end up with a ridiculously large 34GB or 48GB SWAP drive, in which case I would reconsider its size or whether I'd even need it.
+But for the SWAP to be 12GB, i.e. `12288 MB`, with 8GB RAM sounds somewhat reasonable to me.

 ```
 Beginning or End of Free Space?